 These passages show how dragon courage relieves anxiety and revitalizes the mind.

-I’ve loved rosemary from the first afternoon I learned about.
+I’ve loved rosemary from the first afternoon I learned about it.
 We visited a friend who made rosemary cheese biscuits.
 I soon began adding it to my recipes.
-Then when I grew courageous enough to try growing plants outside, rosemary was one of the first ones I planted where It grew and flurished outside my kitchen window.
+Then when I grew courageous enough to try growing plants outside, rosemary was one of the first ones I planted.
+I was so impressed to watch It grow and flurish outside my kitchen window.
 I loved running outside to clip a few sprigs for chicken or to throw in a tea.

 Not until I read from Essential Oils Pocket Reference by Life Science did I even think of the significance of rosemary as dragon courage.
 The reference guide said that rosemary “helps overcome mental fatigue and improves mental clarity and focus.”